NeuroJSON/jnifti/JNifTi_specification.md

 * `<f>` represents an numerical value (including integers, 32bit and 64bit floating point numbers)
 * `"s"` represents a UTF-8 encoded string of arbitrary length
 * `[...]` represents a vector of variable length
-* `<...>` represents (optional) additional JData subfields for user-defined header or future extensions
+* `<...>` represents (optional) additional subfields for user-defined header or future extensions
 * `<i>|"s"` represents alternative forms, in this example, the field can be either an integer or a string

-To convert an NIFTI-1/2 header to the JNifTi `NIFTIHeader` structure, the storage type in the `NIFTIHeader` subfields must have equal or larger byte length to store the original NIFTI header data without lossing accuracy; in the case of a string value, the new string must have the same length or longer to store the entire original string value.
+To convert an NIFTI-1/2 header to the JNifTi `NIFTIHeader` structure, the storage type in the `NIFTIHeader` subfields must have equal or larger byte length to store the original NIFTI header data without losing accuracy; in the case of a string value, the new string must have the same length or longer to store the entire original string value.

 If the NIFTI header field contains an array, the converted `NIFTIHeader` subfield shall also contain an array object sorted in the same order.

-Not all "NIFTIHeader" subfields shall present.
+Not all `"NIFTIHeader"` subfields shall present.
 However, if any of the subfield in the NIFTI-1/2 header carry meaningful data, the corresponding subfield in the `NIFTIHeader` must present.
 The order of the `NIFTIHeader` subfields is not required.